patryk-ku/fancy-theme-switcher-button/README.md

 ## Usage

 Simply using JS add an `.active` class to a div with a `.fancy-theme-switcher-button` class to switch the state of a button to a nighttime appearance.

+To resize the button, use the `font-size` of the parent DOM element, as all button dimensions are expressed in `.em` units.